Olukoyede: EFCC Deploying Recovered Loot in Critical Social Investment Programmes

 Alex Enumah in Abuja

-Olukoyede stated this during a media parley with journalists on his second anniversary at the helms of the anti-graft agency.
+Olukoyede, stated this during a media parley with journalists on his second anniversary at the helm of the anti-graft agency.

 “The recovered property include two notable landmarks: the final forfeiture of 753 units of duplexes in Lokogoma, Abuja and the forfeiture of Nok University, now Federal University of Applied Sciences, Kachia, Kaduna State,” he said.

 “A total of N100 billion of funds recovered by the commission was invested in these two schemes.
-Also, agencies of government, including the Niger Delta Development Commission (NDDC), the Asset Management Corporation of Nigeria (AMCON), the Federal Inland Revenue Service (FIRS), and the National Health Insurance Authority (NHIA), are beneficiaries of funds recovered by the commission.
+Also agencies of government, including the Niger Delta Development Commission, NDDC, the Asset Management Corporation of Nigeria, AMCON, the Federal Inland Revenue Service, FIRS, and the National Health Insurance Authority, are beneficiaries of funds recovered by the commission.

 “A number of property recovered by the commission have been allocated to some agencies of government for use as offices,” he added.